 When photos are taken by the police or involved parties at a scene and they did not directly measure important evidence, or if their measurements are questionable or inadequate, Photogrammetry is an exceptionally effective tool.
 Using Photogrammetry we can accurately re-create the evidence and obtain those measurements.

-Photogrammetry can also be done even more accurately using photos that were taken with that purpose in mind from the outset.
-For instance we take all of our inspection photographs using specially calibrated cameras and can then create very accurate and detailed 3-D models of the vehicles at a later date.
+The accuracy of Photogrammetry is even greater when using photos that were taken with that purpose in mind from the outset.
+We take all of our inspection photographs using specially calibrated cameras, from which we can then create accurate and detailed 3-D models of the vehicles at a later date.
 The resulting models are typically accurate to within a few millimeters and often to within a fraction of a millimeter.

-The photogrammetric analysis is done at the office hours (or years) after the photos were taken.
-This is a huge advantage because separating the data capture from its analysis means that evidence can be preserved quickly and inexpensively, but then the more time-consuming analysis can be delayed until there is a need to do it.
+The Photogrammetric analysis is done at our office either hours, or potentially years, after the photos were taken.
+This is a huge advantage because separating the data capture from its analysis means that evidence can be preserved quickly and inexpensively, allowing the more time-consuming analysis to be delayed until there is a need to do it.

 Photogrammetry offers benefits such as: